Tibet Tours & Trips

 Browse our selection of Tibet group tours, taking in all the vibrant highlights of this less-explored but fascinating region.
 From the thirteen-story Potala Palace, once home to the Dalai Lama, to the vast untamed wilderness of the Tibetan Plateau, see it all with our award-winning trips.
 Escorted as always by a local, English-speaking tour guide.

 In English Namtso translates as “heavenly lake”, an apt definition for this stunning stretch of water.
 Sitting at almost 5,000m above sea level, it is officially the highest saltwater lake on the planet.
 For those seeking some tranquillity, the lake is the perfect place to have a wander and forget about the chaos of life.
 Yaks and goats roam freely around the lake and in the crystal clear water fish splash about, making for some wonderful Kodak moments.

-This ancient city is Tibet’s second largest and sits at an altitude of 5,200m.
-Throughout the region are several intricately designed monasteries, giving Shigatse an air of spiritualism.
+This ancient city is Tibet’s second-largest and sits at an altitude of 5,200m.
+Several intricately designed monasteries throughout the region, giving Shigatse an air of spiritualism.
 Furthering this is the fact that the city is the residence of the Panchen Lama, the second most important lama after the Dalai lama.
 Visitors should take the time to check out his palace whilst in Shigatse.

 The mystical aura of Tibet is wholly imbued into the city of Lhasa.
 There are koras (walking paths) that encircle most sacred sites, which are worth wandering along.
 The city's rich heritage is prevalent in many of the ancient establishments scattered throughout the region.
 The Nyetang Lhachemo temple and the Ani Tsamkhung nunnery are two sites that should definitely be visited in order to learn more about this culture.
 Not forgetting of course Potala Palace, once the home of the Dalai Lama.